chilleo/ALPHA/README.md

 For more information on MS Comparison and the graphs it generates, see the [MS Comparison](#ms-comparison) section above.

-### D-Statistic
+### D Statistic
-To compute the D-Statistic, first input the desired alignment in phylip-sequential format.
+To compute the D Statistic, first input the desired alignment in phylip-sequential format.

 Then, input the preferred window size and offset.

 Using the provided four taxa tree, select your desired topology.
-Click the Run button to generate the D-Statistic and the Windows to D-Statistic Scatter Plot.
+Click the Run button to generate the D Statistic and the Windows to D Statistic Scatter Plot.

-For more information on the D-Statistic and what it outputs, see the [D-Statistic](#d-statistic) section above.
+For more information on the D Statistic and what it outputs, see the [D Statistic](#d-statistic) section above.

 ## Contributors
 - [Chabrielle Allen](https://github.com/chaballen)